determined-ai/determined/examples/custom_search_method/asha_search_method/remote_search_runner/README.md

 1. Set the `DET_MASTER` environment variable, which is the network address of the Determined master.
 For instance, `export DET_MASTER=<master_host:port>`.
-2. Run the following command to start CoreSearchRunner on the Determined cluster: `det experiment create core_search_runner/searcher.yaml .`.
+2. Run the following command in the `asha_search_method` directory to start RemoteSearchRunner on the Determined cluster:
+`det experiment create remote_search_runner/searcher.yaml .`.

 ## Result
-CoreSearchRunner is submitted to the Determined master as a single trial experiment.
+RemoteSearchRunner is submitted to the Determined master as a single trial experiment.
-While running on the cluster, CoreSearchRunner executes the custom SearchMethod and starts a multi-trial experiment for hyperparameter search.
-Similarly to LocalSearchRunner, CoreSearchRunner handles the communication between the custom SearchMethod and the multi-trial experiment.
+While running on the cluster, RemoteSearchRunner executes the custom SearchMethod and starts a multi-trial experiment for hyperparameter search.
+Similarly to LocalSearchRunner, RemoteSearchRunner handles the communication between the custom SearchMethod and the multi-trial experiment.